Introduction

 -

-6. If the “QR Code for Hong Kong and Macao Clearance Service” (the “QR Code”) of a minor is bound to the mobile phone of his/her parent, how should they do when going together for immigration clearance?
+6. If the “QR Code for immigration clearance between Hong Kong and Macao” (the “QR Code”) of a minor is bound to the mobile phone of his/her parent, how should they do for immigration clearance when travelling together?

 Answer: If the “Electronic Identity” of the minor is bound to the same mobile phone as his/her parent, the parent should first generate and scan the “QR Code” of the minor before the first gate of the e-Channel.
-After the minor completes the immigration clearance process, the parent may generate their own “QR Code” and scan it for immigration clearance.
+After the minor passes the immigration clearance, the parent may generate and scan his/her own “QR Code” for immigration clearance.

 The e-Channel can only be used by one person at a time.
 Thus, the minor and the parent shall go through the immigration clearance process separately.

-Note: Parent should check carefully the “QR Code” before letting their child enter the e-Channel, so as to avoid data error which might affect the clearance process. -
+Note: Parent should check carefully the “QR Code” before their child enters the gate of the e-Channel system, so as to avoid data error which might affect the clearance process. -

-7. Once the “QR Code for Hong Kong and Macao Clearance Service” (the “QR Code”) is generated, can residents take a screenshot and use it for immigration clearance?
+7. Once the “QR Code for immigration clearance between Hong Kong and Macao” (the “QR Code”) is generated, can residents capture the screen image and use it for immigration clearance?

 Answer: The “QR Code” updates automatically and the previous “QR Code” will become invalid.
-Thus, the screenshot image cannot be used for immigration clearance.
+Thus, the captured screen image cannot be used for immigration clearance.

 -

-8. What are the consequences of using a forged “QR Code for Hong Kong and Macao Clearance Service” (the “QR Code”), or the “QR Code” of another person for immigration clearance?
+8. What are the consequences of using a forged “QR Code for immigration clearance between Hong Kong and Macao” (the “QR Code”), or the “QR Code” of another person for immigration clearance?

 Answer: Anyone who uses a forged “QR Code”, or one that relates to another person might constitute criminal liabilities.